How a grandmother’s broken hip inspired one man to prevent osteoporosis around the world

 The ambitious goal began to form when Michael’s grandmother fell and broke her hip.
 It was the fall that ultimately led to her death as a result of osteoporosis and the complications to which the disease so often leads.

 Michael went on to establish a career based on the use of whole-body vibration for medical purposes.
-Initially working on devices that vibrate the whole body, Michael is now Managing Director of BTT Healthcare, a German medical-engineering firm who have launched Marodyne LiV, the world’s first medically approved non-drug preventative tool for osteoporosis.
+German medical-engineering firm who have launched Marodyne LiV, the world’s first medically approved non-drug preventative tool for osteoporosis.
 His hope is that it will deliver a better and safer future for those with this life-limiting condition.

 Marodyne LiV is a therapeutic device that applies very precise, low-intensity vibrations to the body in order to increase bone density and quality.
 It has full approval for medical use throughout Europe, under the EU Medical Devices Directive.
 It is a high quality, precision instrument with a weight of scientific evidence to show its efficacy.